 Allegation/Issue

 Type of Investigation e.g.

 Disciplinary/Grievance etc

 Name(s) of persons subject to

 investigation

 Name of complainant

 (if appropriate)

 Investigator(s)

 Background

 This may cover:

 How did the issue come to light?

 Have any other actions been taken prior to the investigation?

 Remit Of The Investigation

 This may cover:

-What specific allegations/concern ns (by bullet points) were investigated?
+What specific allegations/concerns (by bullet points) were investigated?

 Investigation Process

 This may cover:

 A brief description of method(s) used to gather information

-A record of what interviews/state ments were undertaken, and documents reviewed
+A record of what interviews/statements were undertaken, and documents reviewed

 Witnesses

 List of witnesses interviewed

 Findings

 This should cover:

-A summary of findings and observed ations for each specific allegation/issue of concern
+A summary of findings and observations for each specific allegation/issue of concern

-investigated, cross-referencing ar y documentation where needed
+investigated, cross-referencing any documentation where needed

 Conclusions

 This may cover:

-For each concern/allegation investigation tigated an overall opinion based 'on the balance of
+For each concern/allegation investigated an overall opinion based 'on the balance of

-probabilities' on whether there is evidence to support allegations made
+l · evidence to support allegations made

-Recommendations on whether fu rther actions under the relevant complaint's procedure
+Recommendations on whether further actions under the relevant complaint's procedure

 should be taken

 Appendices

-These should be attached and ma chronology of events etc. y include witness statements, investigatory interview notes
+These should be attached and may include witness statements, investigatory interview notes,

+chronology of events etc.

+Signed by Investigating Officer